Cleanup-Crew-From-Discord/WordsOfBrandonEPUB/README.md

 ## Usage

-* run the file to get the most recent annotations following features are only planned
+* run the file to get the most recent annotations, and re-zip without ripping if no new ones have been found
-* run the file with --ziponly to regen a zip file without ripping again
-* run the file with --full to pull every single word of brandon
+* launch args:
+  * --force: re download all files no matter what
+  * --full: save every WoB page, not just annotations.
+Saves under a different file name
+  * --use-old-files: rezip from already grabbed files, don't check for new ones

 Cover art is located in `outBook/OEBPS/cover.jpg`, feel free to change it
 ## Roadmap